 - Chronic Foley, urinary diversions, and suprapubic catheters present a particular problem, especially in the quadraparetic.
 Is the multiply resistant organism in the urine a pathogen?
 Or part of the normal flora?
 Got me.
 You have to make a clinical decision based on symptoms.
 As a rule these patients should be treated for 14 days, and remember the convenience of once daily im aminoglycosides in these patients; they will not feel the injection if they are paraparetic.
 Otherwise, see a specific organism for optimal antibiotic therapy.

 In trauma ICU patients 5 days was sufficient for foley associated UTI's (PubMed).

-In spinal injury patients, 5 days of rx with a catheter change is as good as 10 days without (PubMed).
+In spinal injury patients, 5 days of treatment with a catheter change is as good as 10 days without a catheter change (PubMed).

-Drinking 12 cups of water a day halves the recurrance rate and doubles the duration between infections (PubMed)compared to drinking 6 cups of water a day.
+Drinking 12 cups of water a day halves the recurrence rate and doubles the duration between infections (PubMed) compared to drinking 6 cups of water a day.

 How about preventing catheter infections in the hospital?
 There is a 'bundle' of techniques that if applied will decrease the number of catheter related UTI's.
 Your best bet is not put them in (I am DNF.
 Do not foley) and take them out asap.
 A dose of antibiotics at catheter removal may decrease subsequent UTI's but it is it worth the cost and driving resistance (PubMed)?